The Iron Sheik and Nikolai Volkoff: Breakup, aftermath, and brief reunions

 Sometime after Sheik was fired, Slick replaced him with Boris Zhukov (a kayfabe Russian) as The Bolsheviks, but the new team was not successful.
-Sheik returned to the WWF under the management of Slick, but as a singles wrestler and would not re-unite with Volkoff, and would soon leave the WWF once again.
+Sheik returned to the WWF, again under the management of Slick, but as a singles wrestler and would not re-unite with Volkoff, and would soon leave the WWF once again in 1988.
+Sheik returned in 1991 as Col. Mustafa, but left in 1992.
+Volkoff left the company in 1992 and returned in 1994 until 1995.
+In the 1990s they teamed in the independent circuit.
 On October 12, 1999, Sheik and Volkoff teamed up for the first time since 1987 at the Heroes of Wrestling pay-per-view event and would wrestle against and lose to The Bushwhackers.

 Sheik and Volkoff appeared together when they were into inducted the WWE Hall of Fame on April 2, 2005, at the Universal Amphitheatre in Los Angeles, California.
 However, they were inducted separately, not as a tag team.

 On the March 10, 2008 edition of WWE Raw, which featured rematches from previous WrestleManias, Sheik appeared along with Volkoff to face off against Windham and Rotunda in a rematch from the first WrestleMania.
 However, the match never got started as Jillian Hall came out to interrupt Volkoff's singing so she could sing Bruce Springsteen's "Born in the U.S.A.", which the U.S. Express used as their ring entrance music in 1984–85.

 On the November 15, 2010, edition of Raw, as part of the Old School theme, Volkoff again appeared with Sheik and Slick, and they sung the Soviet national anthem before being interrupted by Santino Marella and Vladimir Kozlov, the latter of whom then sung a duet with Volkoff of the Russian National anthem.

-Volkoff died at the age of 70 in 2018.
+Volkoff died at the age of 70 in 2018 from dehydration and other medical issues, and Sheik died at the age of 81 in 2023 from heart failure and years of health issues.